Callings

 Here · 1 friend or foe

-Reaction: When you suffer a hit, you may spend a balance token to redirect the hit to a friend or foe in your zone.
-If you redirect to a foe, you cannot use this talent again until after the next intermission.
+Reaction: When you suffer a hit, you may spend a balance token to have a friend or foe in your zone suffer the hit instead, then move to an adjacent zone.
+If a foe suffers the hit, you cannot use this talent again until after the next intermission.

 Consequences are for people who can't redirect them.
 A well-timed word, a subtle shove, a convenient stumble, and suddenly the blow meant for you finds someone else entirely.